-The result set for this query contains a row for only the rows in x{table} that have a student whose name is BC.
+The result set for this query contains a row for only the rows in x_table that have a student whose name is BC.

-Derby requires that a JAXP parser, such as Apache Xerces, and that Apache Xalan are listed in the Java classpath for the XML functions to work.
+Derby requires that a JAXP parser (such as Apache Xerces) and Apache Xalan are listed in the Java classpath for the XML functions to work.
 If either the JAXP parser or Xalan is missing from the classpath, attempts to use the XMLQUERY operator will result in an error.
+In some situations, you may need to take steps to place the parser and Xalan in your classpath.
+See "XML data types and operators" in the Derby Developer's Guide for details.